lex-node/governance/constitution/constitution.md

 ##### The Role of the Foundation

 4.11.
 The Foundation's objectives are to:
-  * Steward the Pocket Technologies and Pocket Network
+  * Steward the Pocket Technologies and Pocket Network, including Pocket Core
-  * Hold legal custodianship of Pocket Core
   * Request funds from the Council for specific projects that have strategic value to the Pocket Technologies or Pocket Network ecosystem, by submitting PEPs.

 ##### The Council’s Control of the Foundation